The Best Canadian Novels by Canadian Authors

 Best Classic Novels by Canadian Authors

-Anne of Green Gables by L.M Montgomery
+Anne of Green Gables by L.M Montgomeryir?source=bk&t=beyondth06 20&bm id=default&l=ktl&linkId=5c9b77d29546960eec62ffcf6e66c0aa& cb=1590237272404

 My mother was the first person to read this middle grade book to me and I was immediately drawn to Anne.
-She was smart, precocious, and has a way of making everyone love her while simultaneously finding new ways to get into trouble.
+She was smart, precocious, and had a way of making everyone love her while simultaneously finding new ways to get into trouble.

-I am not sure if this realistic fiction book is more popular in Canada but, one day I hope to visit Prince Edward Island.
+Something is comforting about this cozy book that makes me read it repeatedly.
+This is a beautiful book about friendship and found family.
+I am not sure if it is more popular in Canada but, one day I hope to visit Prince Edward Island.
 This is one of my (Jackie) all-time favorite books.

 The Handmaid’s Tale by Margaret Atwood